Lyme Regis: History

+The population was 3,376 by the time of the 1841 census.

-Between 1811 and her death in 1847 Mary Anning, a geological pioneer, found and identified Jurassic Marine reptile fossils in cliffs to the east of Lyme Regis.
+Between 1811 and her death in 1847 Mary Anning, a geological pioneer, found and identified Jurassic marine reptile fossils in cliffs to the east of Lyme Regis.

 On New Year's Day, 1915, HMS Formidable was torpedoed, the first major U-boat kill of World War I. A local lifeboat delivered bodies to the Pilot Boat Inn in Bridge Street.
 Lassie, the owner's dog, licked the face of Seaman Cowan, who was believed dead, and seemingly brought him back to life.
 The namesake of this cross-breed became a legend of books, radio, film and television.

 In 1965, the town's railway station was closed under the Beeching Axe.
 The station was dismantled and rebuilt at Alresford, on the Mid Hants Watercress Railway in Hampshire.
 The route to Lyme Regis was notable for being operated by aged Victorian locomotives.
 One of these Adams Radial Tank engines is now preserved on the Bluebell Railway in Sussex.
 A West Country Class steam locomotive No. 34009 was named "Lyme Regis" after the town.

 In 2005, one event to mark the bicentenary of Admiral Nelson's victory at the Battle of Trafalgar was a re-enactment of the arrival of the news aboard the Bermuda sloop HMS Pickle.
 The actor playing the part of Lieutenant John Richards Lapenotière, the Trafalgar messenger, was welcomed at Lyme Regis.